Hunter Zolomon: Powers and abilities

-While most speedsters in the DC Universe draw their powers from the Speed Force, Hunter Zolomon has the ability to alter time relative to himself, manipulating the speed at which time flows around him.
-With every step he takes, he uses time travel to control his personal timeline; he slows it down to move faster and speeds it up to move slower, effectively allowing Hunter to run at "superhuman speeds".
+While most speedsters in the DC Universe draw their powers from the Speed Force, Hunter Zolomon can alter time relative to himself, manipulating the speed at which time flows around him which is later revealed to be the Forever Force.
+With every step he takes, he uses time travel to control his personal timeline; he slows it down to move faster and speeds it up to move slower, effectively allowing Zolomon to run at "superhuman speeds".
 He can also create powerful sonic booms and electrical shockwaves by snapping his fingers, and is able to grant a form of "super-speed" to other beings by giving them the ability to control their relative timelines through himself; a connection that Zoom can shut down at will.
 Due to his slowed perception of time, Zolomon's strength and physical attributes have been heightened to superhuman levels, allowing him to effortlessly react to danger and be able to withstand punches from speedsters while sustaining no serious injuries.
 The temporal nature of Zoom's powers renders him unaffected by the usual problems and hindrances encountered by other speedsters, such as friction and perception when moving at heightened velocities.

-Hunter possesses a keen mind, as he was once an investigator specialising in the study of criminology and psychology.
+Zolomon possesses a keen mind, as he was once an investigator specialising in the study of criminology and psychology.
 Zolomon is also an expert in many forms of hand-to-hand combat, including the martial arts form Taekwondo, and an avid cross country runner and jogger even prior to gaining metahuman powers.

 In other media

 Television

-Hunter Zolomon / Zoom appears in series set in the Arrowverse, portrayed by Teddy Sears while Tony Todd provides the character's disguised voice.
-Additionally, Ryan Handley portrays Zoom's initial portrayal, and Octavian Kaul portrays Zolomon as a child in flashbacks.
-This version is a speedster from Earth-2 who produces blue lightning while running and wears an all-black leather bodysuit with clawed gloves and a demonic mask resembling a face restraint.
-As a child, Zolomon was forced to watch his father murder his mother, which resulted in him becoming a serial killer as an adult before being captured and sent to a mental asylum.
-When Harry Wells's particle accelerator exploded as Zolomon was being electrocuted, the dark matter released gave him super-speed.
-Adopting the supervillain moniker Zoom, he used his powers to subjugate Earth-2 and further augmented his connection to the Speed Force by creating various "Velocity" serums.
-While he became fast enough to travel through time and cross parallel universes, Zolomon was slowly dying due to overuse of the serum, forcing him to siphon other speedsters' energy to survive.
-After capturing the Flash of Earth-3, Jay Garrick, Zolomon decided to publicly act as the Flash of Earth-2 to give its people a false sense of hope.